I Found a Fossil on the Beach and Wondered

 The name “Petoskey” originated from an Ottawa fur-trader chief named Petosegay.
 A northern Michigan city was named after him, only the name was modified to Petoskey.
 Because of their abundance along Michigan shorelines, especially in the northern regions near Petoskey, Governor George Romney signed a bill in 1965 that made the Petoskey Stone the official state stone.

 When observing one of the fossils, each coral hexagon structure, visible to the eye, held a single animal which opened a mouth to expose tentacles.
 The tentacles took in food and were also used to sting any organism or other corallite that came too close.
 Calcite, silica and other minerals replaced the original corallite exoskeleton.

 An extinct order of coral called tabulate corals also formed reefs and lived in warm shallow waters during the same period as the Petoskey Stone corals.
 They were the favosite corals.
 The tabulae (horizontal internal layers) were built outward as the organism grew.
 These layers can clearly be seen in the photo to the right.
 The favosites can also be identified by the honeycomb pattern on the exterior of their fossilized remains.

 Hope you've enjoyed my fossil discoveries.
 Next time you visit the beach, keep your eyes open for a fossil discovery of your own.
-There's plenty of them waiting there to be picked up and you're welcome to use my hub or my website (shown in the first paragraph) to help make an identification!
+You're welcome to use my hub or visit my fossil blog to help make an identification!